ennauata/housegan/README.md

 - Place them anywhere and rename the dataset to train_data.npy.
 - Set the path in variation_bbs_with_target_graph_segments_suppl.py to the path of the folder containing train_data.npy and to the pretrained model.
 - Run ***python variation_bbs_with_target_graph_segments_suppl.py***.
-- Check out the reulsts in output folder.
+- Check out the results in output folder.

 Training models
 ------